YugamSachdeva/python-basics/README.md

 ## 🧠 Purpose of This Repository
 I use this repository to keep my Python learning structured and organised.
-It also helps me revise concepts quickly and track my progress over time.
+It helps me revise concepts easily and track my progress over time.

-This repo focuses on building strong fundamentals before moving to advanced topics.
+This repo focuses on building strong Python fundamentals before moving to advanced topics.

 ---